gobjects.h

 void addPolarEdge(GPolygon poly, double r, double theta);

-, and the edge extends in
+r, and the edge extends in

-, measured in degrees counterclockwise
+direction theta, measured in degrees counterclockwise

 from the +x axis.